DasunThathsara/DasunThathsara/README.md

 - Hi, I’m Dasun Thathsara
 - I’m interested in Python
-- I’m currently learning Computer Science
+- I’m currently learning Computer Science At University Of Colombo School Of Computing

 <!---
 DasunThathsara/DasunThathsara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.